yurikdotdev/covfefescript/docs/README.md

 } BUT_MAYBE your_breath != "good" {
   BING("Do you mind if I sit back a little? ")!
 } FAKE_NEWS {
-  SADLY("Because your breath is very bad.")!
+  BING("Because your breath is very bad.")!
 }
 ```

-Just like the other language, you can use AND and OR, I know it, you know it.
+Just like the other languages, the ones that are okay, you can use AND.
+I know it, you know it.
+Everyone knows it.

-### Loops
+### Loops: KEEP_WINNING!
+It's the BEST STYLE!

 You use KEEP_WINNING to start a loop.
-It's a C-style loop because it's a winning style.
-The best style.
+It's a C-style loop because it's a WINNING STYLE.
+The BEST STYLE.
+We only do winning.

 ```
+LOOK j IS 0!
-KEEP_WINNING LOOK i IS 0! i < 5! i += 1 {
+KEEP_WINNING (j < 20) {
-  BELIEVE_ME i == 2 {
+  BELIEVE_ME j == 17 {
     IT_WAS_RIGGED! // break
   }

-  BELIEVE_ME i == 0 {
+  BELIEVE_ME j % 4 == 0 {
+    LOOK j IS j + 1!
-    TIRED_OF_WINNING // continue
+    TIRED_OF_WINNING! // continue
   }

-  BING("The number is", i, "and it's a great number.")!
+  BING(j)!
+  LOOK j IS j + 1!
 }
 ```

-### Arithmetic
+### Arithmetic: We Have the BEST MATH!

-We have the best math, I love math, nobody does math like this.
+We have the BEST MATH.
+I love math, nobody does math like this.
+It's simple, it's effective, it's winning math.

 ```
 LOOK a IS 5!